-The Cheltenham Sisters of Battle is a games club which meets weekly to play competitive, challenging games, such as board games, wargames and role playing games (but not computer games).
+The Cheltenham Sisters of Battle is a games club which meets weekly to play competitive, challenging games, such as board games, war games and role playing games (but not computer games).
 Sisters of Battle is a fun way to improve teamwork and leadership skills while having fun.
-Games encourage teamwork, strategy, risk analysis and probability calculations as well as the artistic component of painting the intricate game pieces.
+Games encourage teamwork, strategy, risk analysis and probability calculations.
+Experience the fun of fighting the forces of evil with your magic powers or martial prowess!